MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/distribution.md

 The latest bootstrapper and standalone installer support both _per-machine_ and _per-user_ installs of the WebView2 Runtime.

 If you run the installer from an elevated process or command prompt, the Runtime is installed as _per-machine_.
 If you don't run the installer from an elevated process or command prompt, the Runtime will be installed as _per-user_.
-However, a _per-user_ install is automatically replaced by a _per-machine_ install, if a _per-machine_<!--if updater is always per-machine, strike that "per-machine" qualifier, and break out a separate statement or phrase, that the updater is per-machine--> Microsoft Edge Updater is in place.
-A _per-machine_<!--strike "A _per-machine_" if updater is always per-machine--> Microsoft Edge Updater is included as part of Microsoft Edge, except for the Canary preview channel of Microsoft Edge.
+However, a _per-user_ install is automatically replaced by a _per-machine_ install, if a _per-machine_ Microsoft Edge Updater is in place.
+A _per-machine_ Microsoft Edge Updater is included as part of Microsoft Edge, except for the Canary preview channel of Microsoft Edge.

 Use the following online deployment workflow or offline deployment workflow to ensure that the Runtime is already installed before your app launches.
 You can adjust your workflow depending on your scenario.
 Sample code is available in the [Samples repo](https://github.com/MicrosoftEdge/WebView2Samples#webview2-deployment).